Higher Gear is located at 1515 Sheridan Road, Wilmette. We are towards the back of the Plaza del Lago shopping center, across from CVS.

 Is it too late to be in the running for the Dream Bike?

-I can’t ride in the third annual Hundo.
+I can’t ride in the fourth annual Hundo.
 How can I contribute?

 Can’t make our July 31st event?
 We’ll sure miss riding with you, but you can still assist our efforts and help us reach our goal to deliver 200 bikes through WBR.

 What?
-You haven’t yet registered for the third annual Gran Fondo Hundo?
+You haven’t yet registered for the fourth annual Gran Fondo Hundo?
 It’s not too late!

 Important Details & Rider Checklist